- 09 Jan 2012

 When to Sell Your Idea: Theory and Evidence from the Movie Industry

-Executive Summary — How completely should an innovator develop his idea before selling it?
+Overview — How completely should an innovator develop his idea before selling it?
 HBS assistant professor Hong Luo addresses this question in a theoretical framework that links the sales stage to the innovator's "observable quality."
 She uses the context of Hollywood movie script writing-looking at whether it's better to pitch the mere idea for a film or to write the entire screenplay and then try to sell it "on spec."
 Key concepts include:

 - Pitching an idea before a script is written can be advantageous in that it affords the opportunity to get early feedback from a prospective buyer, and saves time for the writer if the buyer thinks the idea is worthless.
 However, pitching comes with the risk of expropriation.